vishalcloudyuga/dcos-website/src/releases/1.8.8/notes.md

 #### DC/OS UI

 - DCOS-9310 - Default memory for jobs is too low.
-- DCOS-11482 - Jobs UI wipes "artefacts" part from the JSON job descriptor.
+- DCOS-11482 - Jobs UI wipes "artifacts" part from the JSON job descriptor.
 - DCOS-11559 - Switching from Bridge to Host Networking leaves portDefinitions that can cause conflicts with Marathon-LB.
 - DCOS-11599 - Jobs attributes are stripped out and not available in UI.
 - DCOS-11781 - Zeppelin package is missing from Universe in UI.